bosley/Micron/Syntax.md

     {
         p = 99

-        yield 0     // Will destroy the scope with p
+        - Will destroy the scope with p yield 0
     }
 }
 ```